nealpatron/Cunection/README.md

     `php artisan serve --env=dusk.local`
 You can then run the Dusk tests using `php artisan dusk`.

-(insert stuff about getting the laravel side to work as well)

 ### Examples of the Current Website Pages

 #### Page to Browse Clubs